yiwenguo/Deep-Likelihood-Network/README.md

 --from_scratch \
 --k 5
 ```
 Test is performed by running another python script.
-An example of testing our DL-Net flavoured image inpainting autoencoder:
+A basic example of testing our DL-Net flavoured image inpainting autoencoder:
 ```
 python test_inpaint.py \
 --resume_path ./path/to/your/DL-NET/ckts/ \